 Massimo Bartolini: Credits

 Massimo Bartolini is renowned for immersive, experiential exhibitions that engage the viewer's senses and imaginations.
-His work is often talked about in terms of metamorphosis and experimentation - he makes art which changes space and our experience of it and which often acknowledges, in its finished form, the processes by which it was made.
+His work is often talked about in terms of metamorphosis and experimentation - he makes art that changes space and our experience of it, often acknowledging, in its finished form, the processes by which it was made.

 Credits is an exhibition about landscape - its meaning, form and significance.
-For Bartolini landscape is nature viewed from a safe distance, it is always a projection of those that inhabit it.
+For Bartolini, landscape is nature viewed from a safe distance.
+It is always a projection of those who inhabit it.
 The works in this show each engage the viewer's senses in precise and different ways.

 The aural work In a Landscape is an organ in the form of a well with a music box inside.
 The music is inspired by the first ten bars of the composition of the same name by John Cage.
 The juxtaposition of a minimal and rather brutalist structure with fragility and intimacy is typical of Bartolini's practice.